 The research initiative was inspired by a suggestion from Lee Rainie, director of the Pew Research Center’s Internet & American Life Project, during a visit to Elon University in 2000.
 He spoke then with faculty members Janna Quitney Anderson and Constance Ledoux Book about gathering a collection of early Internet predictions – this idea was inspired by Ithiel de Sola Pool’s “Forecasting the Telephone.”
-Imagining the Internet has grown from there to include much more, including journalistic documentation of major technology policy events and the foremost collection of video documenting people’s expectations for the future of the Internet.
+Imagining the Internet has grown from there to include much more, including journalistic documentation of major technology policy events between 2005 and 2020 and the foremost collection of video documenting people’s hopes and fears for the impact of the digital communications revolution on future of humanity at the turn of the millennium.

 Following is a calendar breakdown of Imagining the Internet’s development.